 This study was funded by:

 Date of Collection:

 Unit of Observation: individual

-Universe: All adult male arrestees booked at the five ADAM II sites within 48 hours of their arrest.
+Universe: Adult male arrestees booked at the five ADAM II sites.

 Data Types: administrative records data, survey data